jackmtw0830/CS4296_Project/README.md

 4. Syncing the S3 bucket to EC2 instance
 5. Run the python code and get the result

--docker file only for the code (not inculde images and EC2 instance), if can't run please copy and copy and paste
+-docker file only for the code (not inculde images and EC2 instance), if can't run please copy and paste

 Method 2:
 1. Create a new role on AWS IAM with full access to rekognition